FarPay/ApiDoc/API-Release-v2-2021-11-001.md

 navigate: [ApiDoc](README.md) / [Releases](Releases.md) / API-Release-v2-2021-11-001

 # API-Release-v2-2021-11-001
-This document describes the release of FarPay API v2, 20'th of October 2020.
+This document describes the release of FarPay API v2, 16th of November 2021

 If you have any comments, please reachout to support@farpay.dk and #farpaydev on #slack.